odawgmurph/tabroombutton/README.md

 # tabroombutton
+Quality of life fixes for Tabroom.com.
-Chrome extension that adds a button for the tournament homepage on the Tabroom.com results tab.
+- Adds a tournament home button on the results page.
-Chrome web store page soon
+- Makes it so that you don't open a new tab when clicking on results or tournament pages Chrome web store page soon